home-automation-india/home-automation-india.github.io/docs/esphome/power-monitoring-pzem004t/power-monitoring-pzem004t.md

 ## What is this?
 <br/>

 This Do It Yourself system is designed to monitor power consumption (AC).
-You can use this to monitor your whole house energy consumption, or energy consumptoin in a localised area such as a specific room.
+You can use this to monitor your whole house energy consumption, or energy consumption in a localised area such as a specific room.
 <br/>

 ## Why Do You Need This?